 The 5 best rated saws are listed below along with the benefits that put them at the top of this class for circular saws.

-The winner for best circular saw for beginners is the Makita 5007MGA with Electric Brake.
+The winner of the best circular saw for beginners is the Makita 5007MGA with Electric Brake.

-The use of magnesium for the saws components resulted in a saw that is light, weighing in at just over 10 pounds and durable.
-It is well-balanced and you can tell that Makita put thought into its design.
+The use of magnesium for the saws components resulted in a saw that is light, weighing in at just over 10 pounds, and durable.
+The Magnesium is well-balanced, you can tell that Makita put thought into its design.

 Next is what really makes the 5007MGA good for beginners.
 The Makita features an electric brake which means once you take pressure off the power button the blade will stop in about two seconds.